trigger-corp/Forge-Documentation/source/api/communication.rst

 .. js:function:: message.listen([type, ]callback, error)

     :param string type: (optional) if included, the callback will only be fired for messages broadcast with the same type; if omitted, the callback will be fired for all messages
-    :param function callback: will be called with the contents of relevant broadcast messages as its first parameter and a reply function as its second parameter
+    :param function(content, reply) callback: will be called with the contents of relevant broadcast messages as its first parameter and a reply function as its second parameter
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur

 .. _api-broadcast: